engr101staff/engr101matlab/_sources/structs/main.rst

       - Starter code for bestRover function

 Using the desirability function that we wrote in the previous video, write another function that loops through a vector of Rovers and **returns the index of** the most desirable one.

-(Don't update the :code:`isSelected` member variable in this function; we haven't actually selected it for the mission yet.)
+Here is the algorithm that the :code:`bestRovers` function should follow:

+1. :code:`bestRover` should take in two parameters: a vector of Rovers called :code:`rovers`, and a :code:`double` value called :code:`availableCharge`.
+The second parameter indicates how much charge we have to get our rovers to full charge.
+In the previous video, we had a battery with an available charge of 2, but we want to make our function as general as possible, so we will pass this value into the function as a parameter.
-If there are no rovers to choose from (e.g., the :code:`rovers` vector is empty), return -1.
+2. If :code:`rovers` is an empty vector, return :code:`-1`.
 This is a useful value to return because it will never be a real index into a vector, and the user calling the function can check to see if the index is valid before using it.
+3. Declare a variable called :code:`bestIndex` and set it equal to :code:`-1`.
+We will use this variable to store the index of the best rover, but since we haven't found a good rover yet, we're going to set it equal to :code:`-1` for now.
+4. Loop through all of the rovers, looking for the best rover.
+For each rover:

+  a.
+First check to see that is has NOT already been selected (e.g., member variable :code:`isSelected` is :code:`false`) and that the charge needed for that rover is less than the :code:`availableCharge`. *(Hint: In the previous video, we talked about how to find the charge needed.)*
+  b.
+If the conditions in (a) are met, and we haven't picked a best rover yet (e.g., :code:`bestIndex` equals :code:`-1`), then set :code:`bestIndex` to the index of this rover.
+  c.
+Otherwise, if the conditions in (a) are met, but we have already picked a rover (e.g., :code:`bestIndex` doesn't equal :code:`-1`), check if the desirability of this rover is better than the desirability of the rover at the current :code:`bestIndex`.

+5. Return an integer, :code:`bestIndex`.

 Download the file :code:`bestRover.cpp` at the beginning of this section, and complete the :code:`bestRover` function.
 We've provided the function header for you, as well as some code to test your function in the :code:`main` function.